-We will ensure that the headteacher and at least one member of the Governing Board have completed appropriate safer recruitment training.
-At all times the headteacher and Governing Board will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE
+We will ensure that the headteacher and at least one member of the governing board have completed appropriate safer recruitment training.
+At all times the headteacher and governing board will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE.

-The school will follow the Recruitment and Selection Procedures when making decisions about the suitability of prospective employees.
-This will include: conducting the relevant checks, obtaining appropriate references and information from interviews.
+The school will follow the recruitment and selection procedures when making decisions about the suitability of prospective employees.
+This will include: conducting the relevant checks, the school may also wish to consider carrying out an online search as part of due diligence on shortlisted candidates this may help identify any incidents or issues that have happened, and are publically available online, which the school or college might want to explore with the applicant at interview ,obtaining appropriate references and information from interviews.